エジプト

 • Egypt - cairo

-• Private Car Transfer After arriving in Cairo, you will transfer to the city of Cairo with a Japanese guide.
+• Private transfer After arriving in Cairo, you will be transferred to Cairo city with a Japanese-speaking guide.

-• Grand Egyptian Museum One of the largest museums specializing in Egyptian civilization, built near the Pyramids of Giza.
+• Grand Egyptian Museum One of the world’s largest museums dedicated to Egyptian civilization, built near the Giza pyramids.

-It is attracting attention as a cultural hub that connects the ancient and modern worlds through the latest technology and exhibition methods.
+With the latest technologies and exhibition methods, it is attracting attention as a cultural hub that connects the ancient and the modern.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 75486

-• Private Car Transfer After the sightseeing, we will take you to the hotel.
+• Private transfer After sightseeing, you will be taken to the hotel.

 • Image from PlaceId: ChIJiQ9Hr-1GWBQR75dAwTwpZMw Image from PlaceId: ChIJiQ9Hr-1GWBQR75dAwTwpZMw Image from PlaceId: ChIJiQ9Hr-1GWBQR75dAwTwpZMw Image from PlaceId: ChIJiQ9Hr-1GWBQR75dAwTwpZMw Image from PlaceId: ChIJiQ9Hr-1GWBQR75dAwTwpZMw Image from PlaceId: ChIJiQ9Hr-1GWBQR75dAwTwpZMw